directus/directus/docs/getting-started/introduction.md

 This platform provides everyone on your team, _regardless of technical skill_, equal access to data and digital file asset management, for any data model or project.
 First, link Directus to your desired SQL database and file storage adapter.
-After that, Directus enables you to perform CRUD operations, create users, assign roles with fully configurable permissions, build complex and granular queries, configure event-driven webhooks and task automation... _the list goes on and on!_
+After that, Directus enables you to perform CRUD operations, create users, assign roles with fully configurable permissions, build complex and granular queries, configure event-driven webhooks and task automation... _the list goes on!_

 **Database Introspection & Abstraction**\
 SQL flavors all come with slightly different data types and idiosyncrasies.
 Directus uses [Database Introspection](#how-it-works) to read your database structure and create an abstraction layer to handle all the nitty-gritty details behind the scenes.
-This technique works seamlessly with any SQL database.
+This technique works seamlessly with any major SQL database.
 It also lets you link Directus to your new or pre-existing database or remove it anytime, with no impact on your existing data model.
 That means you'll never encounter vendor lock-in.

 **The App and APIs**\